iamalinguist/iamalinguist.github.io/_posts/2025-05-31-a-note-syn-hin.md

 <br>

 #### 8. Syntax of Evidentiality and Reported Speech
-Hindi uses lexical items (e.g., *kya*, *to*, *lagta hai*) to express epistemic status and source of information.
+Hindi uses lexical items (e.g., *kyā*, *to*, *lagtā hai*) to express epistemic status and source of information.
 Studying this domain syntactically and semantically can enrich:
 * The theory of propositional attitude verbs
 * The role of syntax in evidential interpretation